gingsi/typedattr/README.md

 ## Quickstart

-Define class hierarchy and parse the input.
+Define the class hierarchy and parse the input:

 ~~~python
 from attrs import define